Cucuteni–Trypillia culture: Decline and end

 The transition to today's arid climate was not gradual, but occurred in two specific episodes.
 The first, which was less severe, occurred between 6,700 and 5,500 years ago.
 The second, which was brutal, lasted from 4,000 to 3,600 years ago.
 Summer temperatures increased sharply, and precipitation decreased, according to carbon-14 dating.
 According to that theory, the neighboring Yamnaya culture people were pastoralists, and were able to maintain their survival much more effectively in drought conditions.
 This has led some scholars to come to the conclusion that the Cucuteni–Trypillia culture ended not violently, but as a matter of survival, converting their economy from agriculture to pastoralism, and becoming integrated into the Yamnaya culture.

 However, the Blytt–Sernander approach as a way to identify stages of technology in Europe with specific climate periods is an oversimplification not generally accepted.
 A conflict with that theoretical possibility is that during the warm Atlantic period, Denmark was occupied by Mesolithic cultures, rather than Neolithic, notwithstanding the climatic evidence.
-Moreover, the technology stages varied widely globally.
-To this must be added that the first period of the climate transformation ended 500 years before the end of the Cucuteni–Trypillia culture and the second approximately 1400 years after.
+The technology stages varied widely globally.
+To this must be added that the first period of the climate transformation ended 500 years before the end of the Cucuteni–Trypillia culture, and the second approximately 1,400 years after.